juptier21/juptier21/README.md

 ## 👋 About Me

-Hello World, my name is Hamza and I am a web developer.
+Hello World, my name is Hamza El Kessire and I am a web developer.

-I started my proffesional career three years ago, and I worked for various clients from multiple sectors.
+I started my professional career three years ago, and I worked for various clients from multiple sectors.

 - 📌 **REMOTE WORKER**